rollbyte/wooo/README.md

 ## Overview

 Wooo is a lightweight web application framework written in PHP7.
 It implements a chain-of-responsibility design pattern for request handling.
-The framework provides IOC container, DBAL, ORM and basic authentication out of the box.
+The framework provides IoC container, DBAL, ORM and basic authentication out of the box.

 ## Quick start